 Montgomery County E911 has an extensive training program for newly hired employees.
 A new telecommunicator is in training for several weeks and must meet the expectations of predetermined criteria before successfully completing the training program.
-During their training a new telecommunicator will work with a Supervisor and receive hands on experience answering 911 and administrative phones.
+During their training a new telecommunicator will work with a supervisor or communications training officer and receive hands on experience answering 911 and administrative phones.
 Dispatch training continues with radio dispatching for the Montgomery County Sheriff's Office, Montgomery County EMS, Volunteer Fire Services and the Rescue Squad.

 All of our Telecommunicators receive training /certification in the following:

 - APCO Public Safety Telecommunicator Course 40 Hours

 - APCO Emergency Medical Dispatch Course 24 Hours

 - National Incident Management System ICS 100, ICS 200, ICS 700, ICS 704